Welcome back to Wonderland.

 Money emerges as a consequence of trade, enabling more efficient allocation of scarce resources.
 It is the ultimate improvement of the barter system, allowing people to exchange goods and services across time and place without the need for confluent desires.
 Money is an abstraction, a symbolic technology that communicates value in lieu of direct demand.
 It is immanent, an intermediary tool to enable exchange which will consistently crop-up where people have wants.
 Abolish the dollar and inevitably there will arise other ways to bribe and signal value, be they cigarettes or bottle caps.

 In order to work effectively, money as a medium must possess certain properties.
 To maintain functional utility, money must be divisible, durable, dependable, portable, fungible, and scarce.
 This is why metal coins have been used so frequently as currency throughout history.
 The inherent scarcity of gold or silver, coupled with their distinct qualities, makes forgery nearly impossible.
-The metals can be melted, divided, minted, and distributed without loosing the defining features which make them valuable.
+The metals can be melted, divided, minted, and distributed without losing the defining features which make them valuable.
 Stone wheels are cumbersome, sea shells easily shattered, and paper notes prone to reproduction.
 Without adherence to the aforementioned principles, any alternative currency is bound to be replaced by something better over time.

 The necessary elements of a viable money are a product of mere mathematics, they are predictable, and can be deduced from first principles.
 Without divisibility, spending stagnates, without durability the economy falls apart, without dependability it is untrustworthy, without portability it fails to flow, without fungibility is inconsistent, and without scarcity is rendered worthless.
 For something to assume a monetary role it must be costly to produce, otherwise the ability to make more of it will destroy any capacity it had to communicate value.
 People will always prefer hard money, that is, currency which is resistant to inflation or reproduction.
 Gold, despite its soft exterior, has always been the hardest form of currency because of the high cost associated with acquiring it.
 The work required to mine a bar of gold is reflected in its value, which has emerged as the ultimate signal of wealth and prosperity across history.